Home City Transfers Airport Transfers Private Driver Group Transfers

 Quick answer

 Croatia's highlights are Dubrovnik and Split on the coast, plus Plitvice Lakes inland.
 Budget €100–150/day for mid-range travel.
-The smartest move is combining Croatia with Bosnia — a day trip from Dubrovnik to Mostar (2.5 hrs) consistently ranks as the #1 activity.
+The smartest move is combining Croatia with Bosnia — a day trip from Dubrovnik to Mostar (2h32) consistently ranks as the #1 activity.
 Croatia uses the Euro and English is widely spoken.
+Major transfers: Dubrovnik → Mostar from €210, Dubrovnik → Split from €365, Split → Mostar from €210.

 Croatia went from hidden gem to mainstream destination in about ten years.
 Game of Thrones put Dubrovnik on every bucket list, and cruise ships followed.
 But here’s the thing — the Croatia that travelers rave about isn’t the Croatia you see from a cruise ship deck.
-It’s the Croatia you find by going inland, crossing into Bosnia for a day, or heading south to Montenegro before the crowds wake up.
+It’s the Croatia you find by going inland to Plitvice, crossing into Bosnia for a day, or heading south to Montenegro before the crowds wake up.

 Dubrovnik